MirkovicDejan/Chat-application/README.md

 And this is one small beta version chat application, which I made using socket and multithreading.

-If you want to see how it works, you can at this link : https://www.youtube.com/watch?v=7Gx4S-iFfhM
+If you want to see how it's works, you can at this link : https://www.youtube.com/watch?v=7Gx4S-iFfhM